rjsf-team/react-jsonschema-form/docs/form-customization.md

 ```

 validatorProperties is a properties object to pass to the validator.
 If
-useTitle is set to true, the validator will return the titles of fields that
+useTitles is set to true, the validator will return the titles of fields that
 have errors.

 ### Disabling a form